darakian/darakian.github.io/_posts/2026-01-06-an-llm-blog-post.md

     ]
   },
   ```
 Not perfect by any means, but directly usable and sane at a glance.
-It's unclear what the `\n1`, `\n2` and `\n3` are about, but we've got a fairly consistent string of text almost immediatly and I couldn't find totally off the wall output like qwen would give.
+It's unclear what the `\n1`, `\n2` and `\n3` are about, but we've got a fairly consistent string of text almost immediately and I couldn't find totally off the wall output like qwen would give.

 In short though they all have issues and I wouldn't directly put this output in front of anyone who cared about the product in question.
 I thought it might be interesting to look at something a little more objective and after a bit of looking I found an interesting python library called [textstat](https://github.com/textstat/textstat).
 This library aims to measure the complexity of text to a reader and it does some with some industry standard measures.
 To be clear I do not understand these measures, but I thought it might be neat to try out.
 I went with [Flesch–Kincaid readability](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) measure since it was the first in the list of examples and had the "higher number better" property.
 Eg. A higher number is easier to read.